Meetpatil03/weather_app/README.md

 # Reach out to me :
- if you are facing any issue, please contact me
+ if you are facing any issue, please contact me <br>
- i. email id : meetpatil03@gmail.com
+ i. email id : meetpatil03@gmail.com<br>
  ii.
-Linkedin Id (please add a note too about the issue of this app when you send a connection request so that i can immediatley look into it) : www.linkedin.com/in/meet-patil-25910822b
+Linkedin Id (please add a note too about the issue of this app when you send a connection request so that i can immediatley look into it) : www.linkedin.com/in/meet-patil-25910822b<br>